 Notes: The rub and BBQ sauce used here comes from a variation of two recipes that I combined to create a BBQ sauce with a Caribbean twist.
 It makes for a unique flavour that is both good to eat and a good conversation piece.
-Eat up and enjoy!
+Eat up and enjoy and post some photos and/or comments on my Nicole’s Table Facebook page!

 The Dry Rub…